hantsy/cargotracker-regapp/README.md

 [The original DDD sample regapp](https://github.com/citerus/dddsample-regapp) is written in Swing and Spring.

-This client app is rewritten for [eclipse-ee4j/cargotracker](https://github.com/hantsy/cargotracker).
+This app is rewritten for [eclipse-ee4j/cargotracker](https://github.com/hantsy/cargotracker).

 * Rebuilding the whole UI with JavaFX
 * Using CDI(JBoss Weld) as IOC container
-* The client and server communication is switched to Jakarta Restful Service(JAX-RS)
+* The communication between client and server is switched to Jakarta Restful Service(JAX-RS)

-## Prerequites
+## Prerequisites

 This project is developed against the latest Java and JavaFX.